-Thesis presented for the Degree of Ph.D in the University of Cambridge the universe are examined.
+Some implications and consequences of the expansion of the universe are examined.
 In Chapter 1 it is shown that this expansion creates grave difficulties for the Hoyle-Marlikar theory of gravitation.
 Chapter 2 deals with perturbations of an expanding homogeneous and isotropic universe.
 The conclusion is reached that galaxies cannot be formed as a result of the growth of perturbations that were initially small.
 The propagation and absorption of gravitational radiation is also investigated in this approximation.
 In Chapter 3 gravitational radiation in an expanding universe is examined by a method of asymptotic expansions.
 The 'peeling-off' behaviour and the asymptotic group are derived.
 Chapter 4 deals with the occurrence of singularities in cosmolo ical models.
 It is shown that a singularity is inevitable provided that certain very general conditions are satisfied.